theraot/Theraot/readme.md

   - `Stopwatch.Restart` was added in .NET 4.0, use `StopwatchExtensions.Restart` instead.
   - `StringBuilder.Clear` was added in .NET 4.0, use `StringBuilderExtensions.Clear` instead.

-Note: the class `ReadOnlyCollection` exists since .NET 2.0, it takes a `IList<T>` instead of `ICollection<T>` and does not implement `IReadOnlyCollection<T>` which was added in .NET 4.5 - the class `ExtendedReadOnlyColletion<T>` aliviates this problems.
+Note: the class `ReadOnlyCollection` exists since .NET 2.0, it takes a `IList<T>` instead of `ICollection<T>` and does not implement `IReadOnlyCollection<T>` which was added in .NET 4.5 - the class `ExtendedReadOnlyColletion<T>` aliviates these problems.

 Others:

   - The class `ReaderWriterLockSlim` was added in .NET 3.5, if `ReaderWriterLock` is not good enough:
-    - Try using `Theraot.Threading.ReadWriteLock`.
+    - Try using `Theraot.Threading.ReadWriteLock`, refer to tests for examples.
-    - Otherwise use of memory transaction via `Theraot.Threading.Needles.Transact`.
+    - Otherwise use of memory transaction via `Theraot.Threading.Needles.Transact` [See Above].
   - The classes added in .NET 4.5 that require `EventHandler<T>` without the generic constraint may get backported using `Theraot.Core.NewEventHandler<T>`.
 Avoid using `EventHandler<T>` explicitly in those cases.
   - The classes added in .NET 4.0 or .NET 4.5 that require `OperationCanceledException.CancellationToken` et al. may get backported using `Theraot.Core.NewOperationCanceledException`.
 Avoid creating this exceptions yourself.
   - The class `TimeZoneInfo` was added in .NET 3.5... pending.